 Pulau Ubin

-The island of Pulau Ubin offers a peaceful contrast to the bustling resorts and shopping malls found in the other day trips from Singapore.
-While it’s another popular destination, it’s often less crowded compared to Sentosa Island.
-Pulau Ubin is a relaxing paradise with long biking and hiking trails along with many kilometres of pristine coastline.
+The island of Pulau Ubin offers a peaceful contrast to the bustling resorts and shopping malls elsewhere on this list.
+While it’s a popular destination, Pulau Ubin is often less crowded compared to Sentosa Island.
+The island, wedged between Singapore’s main island and Malaysia, is a relaxing paradise with long biking and hiking trails along with many kilometres of pristine coastline.

-Pulau Ubin is also home to one of the last intact traditional villages in Singapore.
-The rural village has just 100 villagers but the government of Singapore is committed to preserving it.
+Pulau Ubin is also home to one of Singapore’s last intact traditional villages.
+The rural village has just 100 villagers, but the government of Singapore is committed to preserving it.
 You won’t find large-scale urban development on the island.

-Instead of shopping malls and waterfront promenades, Pulau Ubin offers tourists an abundance of outdoor activities.
+Instead of shopping malls and waterfront promenades, Pulau Ubin offers tourists abundant outdoor activities.
 Along with kilometres of trails, the island has nature tours and various scenic points of interest that you can hike or bike to.
 In fact, most of the island is divided into nature preserves.

 After exploring some of the trails, visit Chek Jawa.
 The sprawling wetlands are found at the southeastern tip of the island and include a variety of ecosystems.
 You can walk through mangrove forests before swimming around the coral reef.